filipe-silva/FireflyIII.Net/generated/docs/TagsApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new TagsApi(config);
             var tag = groceries;  // string | Either the tag itself or the tag ID.
+If you use the tag itself, and it contains international (non-ASCII) characters, your milage may vary.

             try
             {